Tectract/EthDeployer/README.md

 # EthDeployer
 A simple react app for automatically compiling &amp; deploying Solidity language Ethereum smart-contracts

+Easily deploy your Solidity smart-contracts against the Mainnet without actually needing shell/rpc access to a synced ethereum server!

 ###dependencies

 (install nodejs and npm, latest versions if you can)